gitbls/sdm/Docs/Disk-Encryption.md

 Switches to sdm-cryptconfig include:

 * `--authorized-keys keyfile` &mdash; Specifies an SSH authorized_keys file to use in the initramfs.
 Required with `--ssh`
+* `--crypto crypt-type` &mdash; Specifies the encryption to use. `aes` used by default.
+Use `xchacha` on Pi4 and earlier for best performance.
+See Encryption/Decryption performance comparison below.
 * `--dns dnsaddr` &mdash; Set IP Address of DNS server
 * `--gateway gatewayaddr` &mdash; Set IP address of gateway
 * `--hostname hostname` &mdash; Set hostname